INVERTED CINEMA

 The film commences with the familiar motif of a princess held captive in a tower by a dragon, a narrative archetype often presented within a beautifully Illustrated manuscript.
 A book, in this context, serves as a powerful image representing knowledge, tradition, order, and beauty.

-The principle underlying this subversion is that no human process, system, or tradition can be entirely total or all-encompassing; indeed, it "should not attempt to contain everything".
+It is subversion repeated throughout the film, telling the audience that no human process, system, or tradition can be entirely total or all-encompassing; and indeed, nor should it attempt to contain everything.

 The Pathology of Control and the Suppression of the Strange